-1 On the Connection tab (or System tab in the case of OLE DB) in the Database Profile Setup dialog box for your connection, select the Generate Trace check box to turn on Database Trace.

-For instructions, see "Starting Database Trace in the development environment" on page 167.

-2 Click Apply to save your changes to the Connection tab without closing the Database Profile Setup dialog box.

-3 Click the Preview tab.

-The correct PowerScript connection syntax for the Generate Trace and other selected options displays in the Database Connection Syntax box.

-4 Select the SQLCA.DBMS line and any other syntax you want to copy to your script and click Copy.

-- 5 Click OK to close the Database Profile Setup dialog box. - 6 Paste the selected text from the Preview tab into your script, modifying the default Transaction object name (SQLCA) if necessary.
+- On the Connection tab (or System tab in the case of OLE DB) in the Database Profile Setup dialog box for your connection, select the Generate Trace check box to turn on Database Trace. - For instructions, see "Starting Database Trace in the development environment" on page 182. - 2 Click Apply to save your changes to the Connection tab without closing the Database Profile Setup dialog box. - 3 Click the Preview tab. - The correct PowerScript connection syntax for the Generate Trace and other selected options displays in the Database Connection Syntax box. - 4 Select the SQLCA.DBMS line and any other syntax you want to copy to your script and click Copy. - PowerBuilder copies the selected text to the clipboard. - 5 Click OK to close the Database Profile Setup dialog box. - Paste the selected text from the Preview tab into your script, modifying the default Transaction object name (SQLCA) if necessary.